MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [RequestHostShowTheater](#requesthostshowtheater)(BOOL fShow)

 #### Parameters
-* `fShow` If true the host is being requested to enter theater mode, if false it is being requested to leave theater mode.
+* `fShow` If `true`, the host is being requested to enter theater mode; if `false, it is being requested to leave theater mode.

 #### RequestHostWindowFocus